aliyurekli32/language-cards_project2/README.md

  .Used internal data whicih is also mapped to publish in page.

- => Gained Responsive design capability with Bootstrap and improved  React component knowledge, was became familiar with State Hooks especially useState.
+ => Gained Responsive design capability with Bootstrap and improved  React component knowledge, was became familiar with State Hooks especially useState..